davenportmw/Blog-Template/README.md

 After installation, run `npm install` and then run `npm start` which will open up a preview of the template in your default browser, watch for changes to core template files, and live reload the browser when changes are saved.
 You can view the `gulpfile.js` to see which tasks are included with the dev environment.

 You must have npm and Gulp installed globally on your machine in order to use these features.

-## Bugs and Issues

-Have a bug or an issue with this template?
-[Open a new issue](https://github.com/BlackrockDigital/startbootstrap-blog-home/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](http://startbootstrap.com/template-overviews/blog-home/).

 ## About